Find out more about the application process for Canadian universities.

 Processing fees and supplement components:

 Before you can submit your completed application form, you need to pay an application fee.
-This fee varies based upon both your home country and the university.
+This fee varies based upon both your home country/region and the university.
 For example, UBC charges international students approximately CAD120.

 Occasionally, before a letter of acceptance is sent, students may have to send in a supplemental application.
 For example, applicants to Rottman Commerce at U of T are required to complete two short written components and a video response within an hour.